vaijiNeel/Bamazon/README.md

     4. Add New Product

 I used switch statement to choose the corresponding function to be executed depending on the choice.
-* If option 1 "View Products for Sale" is chosen then function viewInventory() is called.
+* If option 1 "View Products for Sale" is selected the function viewInventory() is called.
 This function establishes connection with mysql database and performs a select query on the products table.
 Then the result with columns item_id, product_name, price, stock_quantity are displayed in node console.
-* If option 2 "View Low Inventory" is chosen then function viewInventory() is called.
+* If option 2 "View Low Inventory" is selected the function viewLowInventory() is called.
+This function establishes connection with mysql database and performs a select query on the products table where the stock_quantity is less than 5.
+Those records with columns item_id, product_name, price, stock_quantity are then displayed in node console.
+* If option 3 "Add to Inventory" is selected the function addInventory() is called.
+This function establishes connection with mysql database, performs a select query on the products table, and displays in inquirer list prompt for the user to choose an item.
+Once the user selects an item, it prompts for quantity to add, and validates the input for NaN and > 0.
+Then it finds that particular item in the table and runs update query to update the stock_quantity column, adding the quantity to the exsiting quantity.
+* If option 4 "Add New Product" is selected the function addProduct() is called.
+This function displays inquirer prompt for the ser to enter Product name, Department name, price, quantity (price and quantity input are validated ofr NaN and > 0).
+Then it establishes connection with mysql database, and inserts the record into products table.

 ## Supervisor view